 This web page is designed to provide a range of information to update and educate residents, stakeholders and businesses on the many aspects of the Redevelopment Plan for the South St. Petersburg Community Redevelopment Area (CRA).

 The City of St. Petersburg is considering the development of a new garden on city-owned property located just northwest of the Enoch Davis Recreation Center in the 1600 block of 12th Street South.
 Several proposals are under consideration, from community gardens with individual plots where residents can grow their own food, to market-style gardens managed by a non-profit organization where residents can buy affordable fresh produce on site.
-Residents are invited to share their opinions on what type of garden would most benefit their neighborhood through a survey that ended Sept.
+Residents were invited to share their opinions on what type of garden would most benefit their neighborhood through a survey that ended Sept.
 5.

 - Enoch Davis Recreation Center at 1111 18th Ave.
 S.

 - Frank W. Pierce Recreation Center at 2000 7th St. S.

 - Thomas “Jet” Jackson Recreation Center at 1000 28th St. S.

 - Campbell Park Recreation Center at 601 14th St. S.

 - Childs Park Recreation and Fitness Center at 4301 13th Ave.
 S.